 Chimney is one of the most important kitchen appliance.
-It absorbs smoke and fumes and keeps it clean and oil free.
-Along with their basic functionality of maintaining the kitchen cleanliness, Propello Kitchen Chimneys also add the style quotient to your modular kitchen.
+For instance, it absorbs smoke and fumes and keeps it clean and oil free.
+Moreover, along with their basic functionality of maintaining the kitchen cleanliness, Propello Kitchen Chimneys also add the style quotient to your modular kitchen.
 Here, we’re providing you with some basic tips while you’re going for buying kitchen chimney.
-Some fundamental points to keep in mind are – suction power, chimney filter, cleaning technology, chimney size and chimney design.
+Therefore, some fundamental points to keep in mind are – suction power, chimney filter, cleaning technology, chimney size and chimney design.

 Let us get into the details of each one.

 A cassette filter is made up of aluminium mesh.
 Oil particles get stuck on to this mesh thus affecting the chimney’s suction power.
 This type of chimney needs frequent cleaning – say once in a week for an optimum performance.
 The best way to wash a cassette filter is to soak them in detergent water and for better results you can scrub it too.

 2. Baffle filter (Most suitable for Indian Kitchen)

 It is truly the best for an Indian Kitchen, since it is full of masala food.
 A baffle is a flow control panel.
 When smoke passes through this baffle filter, its curve changes the direction of the smoke air as a result of which grease and smoke particles are deposited at the bottom.
 Its suction power remains largely unaffected.
 It needs very less cleaning, say once in 3 months.
 A baffle filter is known for its longevity.

 3. Carbon Filter: